EndPointCorp/end-point-blog/2012/01/13/activerecord-callbacks-ecommerce-order.html.md

 title: ActiveRecord Callbacks for Order Processing in Ecommerce Applications
 ---

 As I recently blogged about, I introduced a new [Ruby on Rails Ecommerce Engine](http://piggybak.org).
 The gem relies on [RailsAdmin](https://github.com/sferik/rails_admin), a Ruby on Rails engine that provides a nice interface for managing data.
-Because the RailsAdmin gem drives order creation on the backend in the context of a standard but configurable CRUD interface, and because I didn't want to hack at the RailsAdmin controllers, much of the order processing logic leverages ActiveRecord callbacks for processing.
-In this blog article, I'll cover the process that happens when an order is saved.
+Because the RailsAdmin gem drives order creation on the backend in the context of a standard but configurable CRUD interface, and because I didn’t want to hack at the RailsAdmin controllers, much of the order processing logic leverages ActiveRecord callbacks for processing.
+In this blog article, I’ll cover the process that happens when an order is saved.

 ### Order Data Model

 The first thing to note is the data model and the use of nested attributes.
-Here's how the order model relates to its associated models:
+Here’s how the order model relates to its associated models:

 ```ruby
 class Order < ActiveRecord::Base